miniatureseal/ai-seminar/README.md

 ### Resetting both the vectorstore and output

 You can run `make reset` to run both of the above mentioned commands.
 Ideal to reset the project to a clean slate.

+## Other tips

+If you want to play around with the information retrieval component you can checkout the file `src/chroma_testing.py`.
+With the file you can query the dummy data for similar text chunks.